athalhammer/fasterid/README.md

 ## Advanced

-The service accepts also two parameters: `prefix` and `number`.
-The former is for creating individual identifiers, the second is creating a batch with a certain number of ids.
+The service accepts also three parameters: `prefix`, `number` and `key`.
+The first parameter is for creating individual identifiers, the second is creating a batch with a certain number of ids.
 Both parameters are optional and can be configured respecting max batch size and prefix length.

 ```
 $ curl -X POST http://127.0.0.1:8000 --data '{"number": 5, "prefix": "https://example.com/"}' -H "content-type: application/json" | jq